Model-based clustering and classification using mixtures of multivariate skewed power exponential distributions: Appendix

+The relative performance of the MPE versus MSPE mixtures in Table~\ref{tab:supp:semisup} suggests that there are cases in which using these skewed mixtures might not be ideal, and could be a possible subject of future work.

 \paragraph{Semi-supervised classification} For each dataset, we take 25 labelled/unlabelled splits with 25\% supervision.
 In Table \ref{tab:supp:semisup}, we display the median ARI values along with the first and third quartiles over the 25 splits.
-Note that for the {\tt yeast} data, while in the unsupervised context, {\tt MixGHD} performed superior to the MSPE mixture, in the semi-supervised context, the MSPE models perform better than the {\tt MixGHD} models.
-Similarly, for the {\tt diabetes} data, the MSPE mixtures perform the best.
-For the {\tt crabs} and {\tt bankruptcy} datasets, although the MSPE models do not show the best performance, the performance is close to the other mixture distributions.
-Note that as seen for the {\tt wine} dataset, for the {\tt bankruptcy} dataset, for the {\tt mixture} algorithm, semi-supervised runs result in poorer results than in the clustering case, as we addressed in the main text.
+For the most part, as found in the main text of this manuscript, performance in the semi-supervised scenarios was better than in the fully unsupervised scenarios.
+Performance across the four comparators was also quite comparable with few exceptions.
+For the {\tt yeast} data, both in the unsupervised and semi-supervised context, the MSPE mixtures performed the best.
+Similarly, for the {\tt diabetes} data, the MSPE mixtures perform the best, with {\tt gpcm} mixtures having the most inferior classification performance.
+On the 27 dimensional {\tt wine} data, the MPE mixtures performed well with MSPE mixtures having more variability in ARI across the runs.
+For the {\tt iris} dataset, the MPE and {\tt ghpcm} models showed the best overall performance while, for the {\tt banknote} dataset, all algorithms exhibit similar performance.
+For the {bankruptcy} data, the {\tt gpcm} algorithm performed the poorest while, for {\tt crabs}, the {\tt gpcm} algorithm performed the best along with {\tt ghpcm} and MPE mixtures which had similar performance.
+For the {\tt crabs} dataset, although the MSPE models had poorer classification compared to the other three mixtures, the performance was still close to the other mixture distributions.

+A reviewer noted that using mixtures of canonical fundamental skew $t$ (CFUST) distributions \citep{lee2016}, one can obtain an ARI close to 1 with there being only one misclassification.
+However, we were unable to obtain this solution from CFUST; perhaps due to different initialization.
+For the semi-supervised runs, this solution could be obtained for all four comparator distributions (for the best out of 25 runs).